 Hi!
-I’m Bram Wallace, a research scientist in Salesforce’s AI for Society team.
+I’m Bram Wallace, a research scientist in Salesforce’s Generative AI team.

-I completed my PhD at Cornell advised by Dr. Bharath Hariharan.
+I completed my PhD at Cornell advised by Dr. Bharath Hariharan performing research at the intersection of self-supervised and transfer learning.
 My undergraduate studies were at the College of San Mateo and University of California: Santa Barbara.
 During the two-year gap between UCSB and Cornell, I performed research with Dr. Paul Atzberger (see my Publications section) and did a year-long internship at the biotechnology startup Vium.
 In addition to my research at Cornell during my PhD, I’ve also worked in the Financial Engineering team at Bloomberg LP and interned at Salesforce Research.

 In my free time I enjoy trail running, hiking, backpacking, river tubing, lifting, board/card games, reading, and disc golf.